 That drama was followed in May of that year when Scion, in an SEC filing, revealed it was the owner of puts against 800,100 Tesla shares, worth roughly $534 million.
 A put is a bet that a security will go down in price.
 By the end of June, Scion reportedly increased its bet against the electric car manufacturer, holding put options on 1.1 million Tesla shares.
 Scion also bet against Cathie Wood's Ark Innovation ETF, a growth fund that produced returns of 86% between August 2020 and August 2021.
 Tesla is the fund's largest holding.

-Besides Burry, the firm’s management includes Chief Operating Officer and Chief Compliance Officer Zaeed Kalsheker, Chief Financial Officer George Serra and Chief Administrative Officer Jonathan Hallam.
+Besides Burry, the firm’s management includes chief operating officer/chief financial officer George Serra and chief administrative officer Jonathan Hallam.
 It’s important to note, however, that the private investment funds count as members of Scion Asset Mangement’s client base.
 We look further into the company’s client base below.

 Scion Asset Management Client Types and Minimum Account Sizes

-Scion Asset Management only provides discretionary investment advice to five clients in total.
-The company’s Form ADV lists all five as pooled investment vehicles.
+Scion Asset Management only provides discretionary investment advice to four investment funds in total.
+The company’s Form ADV lists all four as pooled investment vehicles.

 The firm does not require a minimum investment amount for a separately managed account, but it does for its private investment funds.
-For the Scion G7 and Scion G7 Offshore funds, the firm generally requires a $1 million minimum investment.
-Scion Asset Management also mandates a $1 million minimum for the Scion Asia fund.
+For Scion G7 and Scion G7 Offshore funds which serve as feeders into the Scion Master G7 funds the firm generally requires a $1.5 million minimum investment.
 For the Scion Value G7 fund, however, the firm requires a minimum account size of $500,000.
 The firm may also change the minimum or make an exception at its sole discretion.
-The firm requires each investor in a private fund to be qualified as an accredited investor.
+The firm requires each investor in a private fund to be a qualified purchaser, a qualified client or an accredited investor

 Services Offered by Scion Asset Management

-Scion says it values fundamental research when working to meet clients’ investment objectives.
+Scion says it values fundamental research and strives for long-term capital appreciation.
 The firm also describes its approach as one that seeks out undervalued securities when conducting investment research.
 Through this method, the firm analyzes the stock market from a range of approaches, which may include technical and macroeconomic factors.
 Scion Asset Management also says it works to provide clients with a diverse mix of portfolio opportunities it believes will increase their chances of investment success.

 The firm may also use leverage and derivative strategies to increase the rate of client success.
 The advisory also believes in using fundamental analysis methods to assess market conditions from a holistic standpoint.
 When it comes to risk, Scion Asset Management says it works to identify, measure and observe any risks that may affect a client’s investments.